Our recommendations

 - Oral-B Aquacare 4 vs 6 Pro-Expert

-- Oral-B Aquacare 6 Pro-Expert Water Flosser Review
+- Oral-B Aquacare 4 Water Flosser review

 Waterpik cordless is really good, however the battery is just a hassle.
 I have to charge it constantly and it takes ages to fully charge the battery, so at the end of the day is not as cordless as it should be, unfortunately I’m returning my unit due to its poor battery.
 So I wouldn’t recommend this product at all just for that.